rackerlabs/support-how-to/content/exchange/recover-a-deleted-microsoft-exchange-mailbox.md

 product_url: Exchange
 ---

-This article describes how to recover a deleted Microsoft Exchange mailbox in the Cloud Office Control Panel.
+This article describes how to recover a deleted Exchange mailbox in the Cloud Office Control Panel.

 ### Prerequisites